What Are Razor Blades Used For?

 Why are razor blades so expensive?

-Razor blades prices are also influenced by the quality of materials used to make the blade.
-Raider, who is the founder at Harry’s, says blades are expensive and complicated to make, and the business has high barriers to entry, thus giving the few businesses in this industry power to charge higher prices.
+Razor blade prices are also influenced by the quality of materials used to make the blade.
+Raider, who is the founder of Harry’s, says blades are expensive and complicated to make, and the business has high barriers to entry, thus giving the few businesses in this industry power to charge higher prices.

 Factors to consider when choosing a razor blade